Aveda: Where to Buy Online and In Store, Top Picks, and What to Look For

 Is Aveda cruelty-free and vegan?

 Yes.
-Aveda does not test on animals and has been a Leaping Bunny certified brand for years.
-The vast majority of their formulas are vegan, though a small number of products contain beeswax or honey.
-Check the label if strict veganism is important to you.
+The brand does not test on animals and has held Leaping Bunny certification for years.
+Most formulas are vegan, though a handful contain beeswax or honey, so scan the label if strict veganism matters to you.

 Does Ulta or Sephora sell Aveda?

-Neither Ulta nor Sephora carries Aveda.
-The brand distributes primarily through its own salons, its official website, and select authorized retailers like Walmart, Target, Nordstrom, and Amazon.
-If you see it at an unauthorized shop, the products may not be genuine.
+No. Neither Ulta nor Sephora carries the line.
+Distribution runs through its own salons, the official website, and select authorized retailers like Walmart, Target, Nordstrom, and Amazon.
+A listing at an unfamiliar shop may not be genuine.

 Do Aveda products contain sulfates or parabens?